The Conversation &

 Unwanted treatment and futile care is wrongful care:

-Angelo Volandes, MD (hospitalist at Massachusetts General Hospital and Newton Wellesley Hospital and faculty at Harvard Medical School) discussed how we have heard about futile care, but we have not addressed “unwanted care” (see link to The Atlantic article: http://www.theatlantic.com/magazine/archive/2013/05/how-not-to-die/309277/).
+Angelo Volandes, MD (Harvard Medical School) discussed how we have heard about futile care, but we have not addressed “unwanted care” (see link to The Atlantic article: https://www.theatlantic.com/magazine/archive/2013/05/how-not-to-die/309277/).
 Unwanted treatments are wrongful care, per Volandes.
 The American medical system can save lives with all of it’s technical prowess, but should we always be using this might?
 Volandes stated in the article above: “I think that’s the most urgent issue facing America today; people getting medical interventions that, if they were more informed, they would not want.
 It happens all the time.”

-The key is good communication with the all members of the team, which always includes the patient and family.
-When a patient cannot make his/her own decisions, the team involves a “substitute decision-maker.”
+The key is good communication with the all members of the team, which always includes the patient (who is a person first) and family.
+When the person cannot make their own decisions, the team involves a “substitute decision-maker.”
 However, making an informed decision takes time.
-This decision-making process should slow down the push for over-medicalization.
-The medical profession calls this “The Conversation.”
+This decision-making process should slow down the push for over-medicalization in favor of a sit-down conversation.
+Dr. Angelo Volandes, physician, researcher and patient advocate, calls this “The Conversation.”
 Volandes’ research has found that the use of short standardized videos works better than verbal conversation alone.
 The videos show examples of patients and review “life-prolonging care,” “limited care,” and “comfort care.”

-Dr Angelo Volandes is the author of The Conversation.
-Check out: www.TheConversationBook.org for the free video and book.
-He is also the co-founder and president of ACP Decisions (See also: www.acpdecisions.org; www.AngeloVolandes.com).
+Dr. Angelo Volandes is the author of The Conversation.
+Check out: Dr. Volandes’ YouTube video about The Conversation.
+See www.AngeloVolandes.com.
+He is also the co-founder and president of ACP Decisions (www.acpdecisions.org).

 Why are we not having The Conversation more often?

-President Obama wanted to add these consultations to the national health-care debate, in order to reward physicians for taking this time.
-This would have allowed Medicare to reimburse health care professionals for these lengthy patient/family meetings about end-of-life care (called an “Advance Care Planning Consultation”).
-However, Sarah Palin squashed the idea, calling them “death panels” on her Facebook page on 8/7/09!
+Years ago, President Obama wanted to add these consultations to the national health-care debate, in order to reward physicians for taking time to have the necessary conversations.
+This would have allowed Medicare to reimburse health care professionals for these lengthy person/family meetings about end-of-life care (called an “Advance Care Planning Consultation”).
+However, do you recall how Sarah Palin squashed the idea, calling them “death panels” on her Facebook page on 8/7/09?
 Palin’s post showed her lack of understanding: “The America I know and love is not one in which my parents or my baby with Down Syndrome will have to stand in front of Obama’s “death panel” so his bureaucrats can decide, based on a subjective judgment of their level of productivity in society, whether they are worthy of health care.”
 Obama responded at a town hall meeting in New Hampshire on 8/11/09 stating: “So the intention of members of Congress was to give people information so that they would handle issues of end-of-life care when they’re ready, on their own terms.
 It wasn’t forcing anybody to do anything.”
 (See full story at www.factcheck.org/2009/08/palin-vs-obama-death-panels/)

 How often are doctors still having quick discussions over the phone?

-Will we continue on a path of overly aggressive and wrongful care at the end-of-life because there is no time for The Conversation?
+Will we continue on a path of overly aggressive and wrongful care at the end-of-life because there is no time or billing code for The Conversation?

 What does this mean for the SLP who does the swallowing evaluation?